evanarlian/kaggle-eedi/README.md

 * curriculum learning (needed?) for top k hard, first try 100, 50, 25, etc. Smallest should be 25.

 # todo
-* git clean up to main
-*
-*
 * lambda automation script (export env in bash, hf login, wandb, telegram api?)
 * wandb log args only log on rank 0.
 Log global batch size
-* eedi dataloader drop last bc we need big batches
 * how does sentence transformer retain gradient? is there another alternative (no grad and with grad)?
-* add optional lora args param
 * use curriculum learning somehow in the ihnm from 100 to 25

 # done
+* eedi dataloader drop last bc we need big batches
+* git clean up to main
+* add optional lora args param
 * only show ihm progress on rank 0 (check first how messy that is on nproc 2)
 * separate dataset concatenation to helper classes so we can repeat in validation
 *